jakobjassmann/dk_forest_lidar_2021/docs/index.md

 **Assmann et al. (in prep) Temperate forests of high conservation value are successfully identified by satellite and LiDAR data fusion.**

-Classifications of the conservation value of forest in Denmark using the [EcoDes-DK15 dataset](https://github.com/jakobjassmann/ecodes-dk-lidar) and other spatial data.
+Classifications of high conservation value of forests in Denmark using the [EcoDes-DK15 dataset](https://github.com/jakobjassmann/ecodes-dk-lidar) and other spatial data.

 **Disclaimer: This project is currently in peer-review.**